simplethings/typo3-extbase-doctrine2-extension/README.md

 Extbase ORM uses the `Tx_Extbase_Persistence_ObjectStorge` as collection for objects.
 This is not compatible with Doctrine collections that have a very different API.
 For now this is a problem that cannot be fixed, you have to use the Doctrine collections API.

-### IdentityMap

-The IdentityMap has to be replaced by an objct that behaves the same.

 ### Interfaces and Implementations

-* `Tx_Extbase_Persistence_Manager` is generic and can stay.
-* `Tx_Extbase_Persistence_BackendInterface` will be swaped by a DoctrineBackend implementation.
-The Storage namespace is not necessary anymore.
+* `Tx_Extbase_Persistence_ManagerInterface` needs an implementation.
+This is relevant for userland code (controllers).
+* `Tx_Extbase_Persistence_BackendInterface` only necessary for the default manager, which will be replaced.
-* `Tx_Extbase_Persistence_QueryInterface` will be swaped aswell as QueryResultInterface, QueryFactoryInterface and all Logical Operators
+* `Tx_Extbase_Persistence_QueryInterface` will be swaped and QueryResultInterface, QueryFactoryInterface and all Logical Operators
-* `Tx_Extbase_Persistence_Session` has to be kept up to Date by Doctrine.
-* `Tx_Extbase_Persistence_Repository` will be implemented by lots of third party code.
-This has to run (even if inefficent) with Doctrine flawlessly.
-A second implementation will be provided for more efficient access called `DoctrineRepository`.
+* `Tx_Extbase_Persistence_RepositoryInterface` is an important class and should mimic the original one as closely as possible to make a switch easy.

 ## Bootstrapping Extbase

 The Extbase ORM has a fatal flaw.
 It calls "persist all" whenever a plugin is shutdown.
-This leads to lots of overhead.
+This leads to lots of "comparing and checking" overhead.
 The Flush operation should be called explicitly by developers.
 That is why the Bootstrap has to be overwritten to disable this functionality: `Tx_Doctrine2_ExtbaseBootstrap` does this.

 ## Notes